PolnareffPark/QuPCA/QPCA/docs1/Example of state tomography usage.rst

    '10': 0.5016223679223246,
    '11': -0.4949747468305833}

-In the tomography function, you can also specify the drawing_amplitude_circuit flag, which if set to True returns as output the plot of the circuit that implements the amplitude estimation procedure (step 1 of the algorithm provided in `A Quantum Interior Point Method for LPs and SDPs <https://arxiv.org/abs/1808.09266>`_).
+In the tomography function, you have the option to specify the drawing_amplitude_circuit flag.
+When set to True, the function returns a plot of the circuit that implements the amplitude estimation procedure (step 1 of the algorithm described in `A Quantum Interior Point Method for LPs and SDPs <https://arxiv.org/abs/1808.09266>`_).

 .. image:: Images/amplitude_tomo.png

-If you set to True even the drawing_sign_circuit flag, the function returns the plot of the circuit that implements the sign estimation procedure (step 2 of the algorithm provided in `A Quantum Interior Point Method for LPs and SDPs <https://arxiv.org/abs/1808.09266>`_).
+Furthermore, if you also set the drawing_sign_circuit flag, the function returns a plot of the circuit that implements the sign estimation procedure (step 2 of the algorithm described in `A Quantum Interior Point Method for LPs and SDPs <https://arxiv.org/abs/1808.09266>`_).

 .. image:: Images/sign_tomo.png